Embracing Inclusivity in Hosting: Welcoming Guests from All Backgrounds

 • Roll-in shower, shower with grab rails, and shower chair

 If your property includes several of these features, it can be highlighted as wheelchair-inclusive, making it easier for guests with accessibility needs to find and book your property.
-You can update these amenities under Amenities > Accessibility.
+You can update these amenities under Amenities and then select Accessibility.

 Once guests check in, find the right balance between making them feel welcome and respecting their privacy.
 Avoid visiting unnecessarily, but make it clear you are available to help if needed.
-This creates a comfortable, stress-free environment.
+This creates a comfortable, stress-free environment where guests can relax and enjoy their stay.

 By creating an inclusive, respectful, and welcoming atmosphere, you help ensure your guests have an unforgettable stay – and contribute to a more open, accepting global community of travelers.